-According to the Report on the functioning of the European carbon market of 18 November 2015 (COM(2015) 576 final), p.
-27), most EU Member States (28) reported that at least one foreign verifier is active in their territory.
+According to the Report on the functioning of the European carbon market of 18 November 2015 (COM(2015) 576 final, p.
+27), 28 EU Member States reported that at least one foreign verifier was active in their territory.

 Verifiers who are a legal person or a legal entity must be accredited by a National Accreditation Body in order to carry out verifications in compliance with the AVR.
 Only in the case of a natural person may a Member State allow for certification as an alternative to accreditation.

-In practice, only one Member State has reported to have such system in place for certification, and only one verifier has been certified under that system.
+According to the aforementioned Report of 18 November 2015, in practice, only one EU Member State reported to have such system in place for certification, and only one verifier had been certified under that system.

 Under Article 21 of the EU ETS Directive, Member States are required to report the number of verifiers accredited per accreditation scope (defined by Annex I of the AVR, which creates a link to the activities listed in Annex I of the EU ETS Directive).

 The aforementioned Report of 18 November 2015 refers to 1044 verifiers accredited across all scopes (given verifiers do multiple scopes, so this does not equal the total number of verifiers).
 The total number of verifiers is not reported in Article 21 reports, but the above Report of 23 November 2017 estimates the number accredited for combustion (the primary scope of accreditation) at the level pf at least 130 different accredited verifiers overall concerning 2016 verifications.
 Article 21 submissions in 2017 indicate that there were 47 individual verifiers accredited for 2016 concerning aviation.